 Stellar vs Ripple: they are some of the most popular cryptocurrencies in 2021.
 How are their prices developing and which one is a better investment?

-Ripple has recently been a hot topic both due to its ongoing legal challenge and the heavy price fluctuation of its XRP token.
+Ripple has recently been a hot topic both due to its prolonged ongoing legal challenge and the heavy price fluctuation of its XRP token.
 But what about its sister project Stellar Lumens and its native XLM token?
-At the time of writing, Ripple’s XRP has soared above $1 dollar, a high not seen in years.
-Meanwhile, Stellar’s XLM currently sits just above $0.60 dollars.
-The current price is suggesting there may be ample room for an upcoming climb to $1 dollar or more.
+Its current price level suggests there may be ample room for an upcoming climb to $1 dollar or more.

 Stellar is a Nonprofit Payment System